ehrpg/qstar/docs/perks.md

 ### Endurance III

-Upon taking Endurance III you immediately add the average of your race's endurance dice (rounded down) to your character's total endurance pool.
+Upon taking Endurance III you immediately add the average of your races endurance dice (rounded down) to your characters total endurance pool.
 This effect stacks with **Endurance I** and **Endurance II**.

 **Price**: 2 000